-The Fourth Industrial Revolution (4IR) represents a new era of innovation in technology that will enhance human-machine relationships, unlock new market opportunities, and fuel growth across the global economy.1 In South Africa, various groups are promoting the 4IR and taking steps to achieve its vision.
+The Fourth Industrial Revolution (4IR) represents a new era of innovation in technology – one that’s enhancing human-machine relationships, unlocking new market opportunities, and fueling growth across the global economy.1 In South Africa, various groups are promoting the 4IR and taking steps to leverage it.
 But there’s a long way to go before South Africans can enjoy the fruits of innovation-led prosperity.
-Firstly, a sufficient supply of advanced engineering talent needs to be in place.
-Beyond that, people in regular jobs need to develop the skills to deal with the disruptive effects of new technologies in their work environment.
-The future of South Africa’s education system might be the most important consideration in its journey towards the 4IR.2 Digital technologies have the potential to vastly improve education – and have become key to mitigating the learning disruption caused by COVID-19.
+First, a sufficient supply of advanced engineering talent needs to be available.
+Beyond that, people in regular jobs need to develop the skills to deal with the disruptive effects of new technologies in their work environments.
+The future of South Africa’s education system is an important consideration in its journey towards the 4IR.2 Digital technologies have the potential to vastly improve education – and have become key to mitigating the learning disruption caused by COVID-19.
 We’re entering an era of technological empowerment, but in order to benefit from the many solutions 4IR technologies offer, we first need to address the widening professional skills gap.

 What is the 4IR?

-The 4IR is a visionary plan for countries around the world to adopt game-changing technologies like artificial intelligence (AI), robotics, cloud computing, and the Internet of Things (IoT).
-Most importantly, the 4IR does not consider any of these technologies in isolation.
-Instead, it encompasses a fusion in which these high-powered tech tools integrate with our physical and biological worlds.4 Think ubiquitous computers, interconnected digital devices, intelligent robots, autonomous vehicles, gene editing, printing of organic matter, and even brain enhancements.
-An effective way of understanding what the 4IR is about is to consider it in the context of the previous three industrial revolutions:5
+The 4IR is the current era where countries around the world are adopting game-changing technologies like artificial intelligence (AI), robotics, cloud computing, and the Internet of Things (IoT).
+Most importantly, the 4IR doesn’t consider any of these technologies in isolation.
+Instead, it encompasses a fusion in which these high-powered tech tools integrate with our physical and biological worlds.
+Think ubiquitous computers, interconnected digital devices, intelligent robots, autonomous vehicles, gene editing, printing of organic matter, and even brain enhancements.
+An effective way of understanding what the 4IR is about is to consider it in the context of the previous three industrial revolutions:3

 AI is responsible for driving many 4IR technologies.
 In the GetSmarter Disruptive Tech Survey, which engages global business leaders and working professionals to measure demand for different technologies, AI came out on top in 2018 and 2019.
-Following AI, the other leading innovations that respondents were most interested in include:
+Today, AI remains on the list of 2021 technology trends, alongside:4

 Demand for tech skills in South Africa is soaring, but supply falls short